The Caverns of Thracia: Reception

 Don Turnbull reviewed The Caverns of Thracia for White Dwarf #17 and rated it an 8 out of 10.
 He commented that "There are a few errors [...] and some cumbersome elements [...] but on the whole this is a thorough piece of work."
 Turnbull concluded his review by commenting on Judges Guild adventures in general: "Inevitably, there remains the comparison with the TSR Modules, and I am bound to say that none of the Judges Guild products I have met so far hang together quite as well as the TSR Modules.
 There is a feeling of randomness about Caverns of Thracia, Dark Tower and the others which is not present in the TSR Modules, and one gets the impression that the coherence is incomplete.
 The TSR productions should be regarded, not as an unattainable height, but as a target of quality which should be equaled or even surpassed.
 That the two designs by [Jennell] Jaquays come closest in quality to the TSR standard is reassuring, since it seems that at least [Jennell] is making the effort."

 Steve Cook reviewed The Caverns of Thracia in The Space Gamer No. 29.
 Cook commented that "A strong point of the game is its flexibility and variety.
 There are monsters that any low-level character could successfully tackle, but others will make even the bravest run.
 The fact that there are two opposing sides in the caverns opens up the possibility of the players allying themselves with one of the sides."
 He continues: "The major problem of this game is that there are too many monsters.
 It seems you can't go ten feet without being jumped by gnolls, minotaurs, or other nasties.
 Another problem is that monsters which could be surprises aren't.
 Skeletons, dead bodies, statues, etc., are animated nearly every time."
 Cook concluded his review by saying, "Overall, the good points greatly outweigh the bad.
 My player's reactions have been very positive toward this dungeon.
 If you want an exciting adventure for D&D, then The Caverns of Thracia is for you."

 Patrick Amory reviewed Caverns of Thracia for Different Worlds magazine and stated that "this D&D dungeon is an example of Judges Guild at their best.
 Well thought out and entertaining, based on Greek mythology, the Caverns will provide hours of full play.
 This package is propably near to being the best D&D play-aid on the market."

 Since then, The Caverns of Thracia has come to be regarded as one of the classics of the genre, particularly within the Old School Renaissance community.
-Within this community, creating a dungeon that matches the amount of flexibility presented to the players in terms of available exploration paths and interactive factions has become known as Jaquaying a dungeon (a term coined by Justin Alexander of The Alexandrian blog).
+Within this community, creating a dungeon that matches the amount of flexibility presented to the players in terms of available exploration paths and interactive factions has become known as "Jaquaysing" a dungeon (a term coined by Justin Alexander of The Alexandrian blog).
 James Maliszewski of Grognardia called it "a good example of why Judges Guild is remembered so fondly by so many of us who started gaming in the 70s."